lukasValentin/lai4sr/README.md

 ## Getting started

 ### Satellite data
-Download the PlanetScope and Sentinel-2 L2A data (image tiles of size 2 by 2 km), unzip and place them in a folder `data` in the project root.
+Download the PlanetScope and Sentinel-2 L2A data (image tiles of size 2 by 2 km), unzip and place them in a folder `data` in the [scripts](scripts) folder (or anywhere else; in this case you have to change the paths in the scripts!).

 - [Download Sentinel-2 data](https://polybox.ethz.ch/index.php/s/f3A3sP40G3MKvBJ)
 - [Download PlanetScope data](https://polybox.ethz.ch/index.php/s/1n5zC3CZGd4ECBQ)